A microscopic theory of Curzon-Ahlborn heat engine

-Based on the equation of motion of the effective temperature (\ref{eq:dotthetatemperature}) and the definition of work (\ref{stochastic_WORK}) and heat (\ref{eq:stochastic_heat}), we can optimize the average power of the finite-time Brownian engine.
-In Fig. \ref{fig1}, we plot the cycle diagram of the Brownian CA engine, the explicit control scheme of the work parameter $\lambda$, and the effective temperature $\theta$ of the working substance as a periodic function of time.
-In order to construct a closed CA cycle, the values of work parameter at the end of each process in Fig. \ref{fig1} fulfill the following requirement
+Based on the equation of motion of the effective temperature (Eq. (\ref{eq:dotthetatemperature})) and the definition of trajectory work and heat, we can optimize the average power of the finite-time Brownian engine.
+In Fig. \ref{fig1}(a), we plot the cycle diagram of the Brownian CA engine.
+In order to construct a closed CA cycle, the values of work parameter at the end of each process in Fig. \ref{fig1}(a) satisfy